PaddlePaddle/PaddleCustomDevice/backends/npu/README.md

 # 3. compile options, whether to compile with unit testing, default is ON
 export WITH_TESTING=OFF

-# 4. execute compile script
+# 4. execute compile script - submodules will be synced on demand when compile
 bash tools/compile.sh

-# 5. install the generated package, which is under build/dist directory
+# 5. install the generated whl package, which is under build/dist directory
 pip install build/dist/paddle_custom_npu*.whl
 ```